eyalbouganim/PlayRightProject/README.md

 > **"Audio-to-Score Alignment Using Deep Automatic Music Transcription"**
 > Department of Computer Science, University of Milan

-The C++ score-performance matching tools (`ScorePerfmMatcher`, `RealignmentMOHMM`, etc.) were sourced from their accompanying repository:
+The original C++ score-performance matching tools were sourced from their accompanying repository:
 [https://github.com/LIMUNIMI/MMSP2021-Audio2ScoreAlignment](https://github.com/LIMUNIMI/MMSP2021-Audio2ScoreAlignment)

-The GMM training pipeline with domain adaptation, the pitch error probability model, the integration of the ByteDance transcription model, the tempo-aware timing deviation algorithm, and the full end-to-end analysis orchestration were all designed and implemented independently on top of these foundations.
+The C++ `ScoreFollower` class was then **modified** to replace hardcoded single-Gaussian timing and fixed pitch probabilities with a trained ML model.
+The GMM training pipeline (with domain adaptation), the pitch error probability model, the `learned_params.config` integration, the ByteDance transcription model integration, the tempo-aware timing deviation algorithm, and the full end-to-end analysis orchestration were all designed and implemented independently on top of these foundations.